 Our Testing Experience:

-This one felt a notch more “even” across the surface—less of that initial pillow-top puff, more of a smooth, controlled landing.
-I could lie flat on my back and feel my mid-back settle into a stable line without chasing a sweet spot.
-Carlos did slow rollovers and kept noting how the comfort layers handed off to the coil support without a sudden drop.
-Marcus liked it for stomach-leaning nights because it held his pelvis up more consistently.
-Mia’s feedback was simple: it’s firmer at the shoulder than she’d pick for nightly side sleeping, but she preferred how quickly it let her switch sides without tugging at her neck alignment.
+The Euro Top felt more uniform the moment I lay down—less of a “puffy” first layer and more of a smooth, controlled landing.
+On my back, my mid-back settled into a steady line without hunting for a sweet spot.
+Carlos kept repeating slow rollovers and noted how cleanly the comfort layers handed off to the coil support.
+Marcus liked it on stomach-leaning nights because it kept his pelvis up more consistently.
+Mia’s take was simple: it’s firmer at the shoulder than she’d choose for nightly side sleeping, but it makes switching sides quick and easy.

 What we liked